 NOTE: When the noncustodial parent has a broad support judgment that orders "X" amount of child support for multiple children, one child's emancipation does not automatically enable the noncustodial parent to reduce the amount of child support paid.
-However, if the court order says pay "X" amount of child support per child or "X" amount for a single child, one child's emancipation does automatically enable the noncustodial parent to reduce the amount of child support paid.
+However, if the court order says pay "X" amount of child support per child or "X" amount for a single child, one child's emancipation does automatically enable the noncustodial parent to reduce the amount of child support parent to reduce the amount of child support per child or "X" amount for a single child, one child's emancipation does automatically enable the noncustodial parent to reduce the amount of child support paid.